-- A 20% 30% cost-sharing grant to a maximum amount of R20 million over a two-year investment period. - A last claim must be submitted within six months after the final approval is granted.

-- The DTIC may grant an additional 10% grant for projects that meet all the economic benefit criteria which include employment, transformation, geographic spread and local procurement. - Minimum qualifying investment size, including competitiveness improvement cost will be at least R1 million.
+- A 20% 30% cost-sharing grant to a maximum amount of R20 million over a two-year investment period. - New and existing businesses with a historic cost of an asset that is less than R10 million can receive up to R3 million.
+If the cost of an asset is more than R10 million, then the business can receive up to R20 million. - The DTIC may grant an additional 10% grant for projects that meet all the economic benefit criteria, which include employment, transformation, geographic spread and local procurement. - Minimum qualifying investment size, including competitiveness improvement cost will be at least R1 million.